plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 ## Detailed Explanation

-The change is extremely simple in that it is reverting to a known working configuration utilising a LORA Alliance approved frequency plan at 27 dBm which is within the permitted range for Australia.
+The proposed change is extremely simple in that it is reverting to a known working configuration utilising a LORA Alliance approved frequency plan at 27 dBm which is within the permitted range for Australia.

+It is imperative that the Community participates in the decision-making process.
+The previous lack of Community participation in the decision-making process has led to the need for this proposal.
+It is essential to recognise that not allowing the Community to participate in the decision-making process may lead to significant risks, such as a lack of community adoption, mistrust, and a loss of community engagement.

 The risks in not switching to AU915 are that the current trend downwards in both operating gateways and data usage will contine to show the dramatic decline it has shown since the deployment of the